Bounding the resources for thermalizing many-body localized systems: Results

 We now turn to our model of the system-bath interactions, described via the following master equation,

 where $\rho_{RB}$ is the global state on $R$ and $B$.
-This equation models a series of collisions, each described by a unitary operator $U_{RB}^{(k)} \in \BH{\mcH_R \otimes \mcH_B}$ acting non-trivially on the region \je{$R$} and a subset of bath components, occurring at a given rate $\tau_k^{-1} > 0$ in time \nn{according to a Poissonian distribution} (see Appendix \ref{sec:coll_mod_and_rand_unit} for details).
-We consider elastic collisions, that is, we require that each unitary operator $U_{RB}^{(k)}$ conserves the global energy \footnote{The condition that the unitary operators need to commute with the Hamiltonian of region $R$ and bath does not imply that the total energy of the lattice is conserved.
+This equation models a series of collisions, each described by a unitary operator $U_{RB}^{(k)} \in \BH{\mcH_R \otimes \mcH_B}$ acting non-trivially on the region $R$ and a subset of bath components, occurring at a given rate $r_k^{-1} > 0$ in time according to a Poissonian distribution (see Supplementary Note 1 for details).
+We consider elastic collisions, that is, we require that each unitary operator $U_{RB}^{(k)}$ conserves the global energy

+It is worth noting that the above condition does not imply that the total energy of the lattice is conserved.
 In fact this is in general not the case, due to those operators $H_x$ in Eq.~\eqref{eq:lattice_ham}, with support on both $R$ and $R^c$.
-However, since by assumption these operator have support on at most $k$ adjacent lattice sites, if the region $R$ is sufficiently large one expects this boundary terms to contribute less and less to the total energy of the region. \je{For high temperatures, such notions that boundary terms are negligible are rigorously established \cite{kliesch_locality_2014}.}}

-see Fig.~\ref{fig:coupling} for a graphical illustration of the setup. \nn{Note that Eq.~\eqref{eq:master_eq} is already in standard Lindblad form, and therefore describes a \je{Markovian dynamical semi-group} on $ RB $. \je{It is also important to note, however, that the process happening on the region $R$ is in principle non-Markovian,} since $ B $ is modelled here explicitly, and can be a very small heat bath, which retains memory of the system's initial state.}
+However, since by assumption these operator have support on at most $k$ adjacent lattice sites, if the region $R$ is sufficiently large one expects this boundary terms to contribute less and less to the total energy of the region.
+For high temperatures, such notions that boundary terms are negligible have rigorously been established \cite{kliesch_locality_2014}.
+Note that Eq.~\eqref{eq:master_eq} is already in standard Lindblad form, and therefore describes a Markovian dynamical semi-group on $RB$.
+It is also important to note, however, that the process happening on the region $R$ is in principle non-Markovian, since $ B $ is modelled here explicitly, and can be a very small heat bath, which retains memory of the system's initial state.
+See Fig.~\ref{fig:coupling} for a graphical illustration of the setup.

+In summary, the interaction model is general, in the sense that the unitary operators can act on a single subsystem (thus generating local Hamiltonian dynamics, for example), on two subsystems (these are the standard two-body interactions) or many more subsystems.
+Long-range interaction terms are also allowed, with the only restriction of Eq.~\eqref{eq:UHcommute} -- in the hope that one may work towards a relaxation in the future.
+We are nonetheless neglecting the interaction terms between the region $ R $ and $ R^c $.
+While this assumption is critical for allowing us to apply our framework to this problem, we note that there are situations where it is physically relevant -- for example, if the interaction between $ R $ and $ B $ occurs on a much shorter timescale than between $ R $ and $ R^c $, which is allowed by our class of interactions, as the rates $ \lbrace r_k \rbrace_k $ can be chosen to be high enough.
+Moreover, our results on bath size are independent on the system-bath coupling strength.